 Opacity mode uses opacity to visualise which regions are more or less likely to draw the attention of an audience.
 Attention grabbing regions are moved into the light and low salient regions are pushed into the shadows.
 This is useful when analysing a colourful image, as it can be difficult to discern if reds and blues are from the image, or from the heat map.

 In top performing mode, a grid is overlaid on top of the content and the cells with the 5 highest scores (most attention grabbing) are highlighted with the associated score displayed in the centre of each cell.
 In addition, the cells representing the median average for that piece of content are also highlighted with the associated scores displayed in the centre of each cell.

-All cells are scored between 0-100 with 100 being the highest saliency score and cell scores are calculated as an average for that cell.
+All cells are scored between 0-100 with 100 being the highest saliency score, with individual cell scores being calculated as an average compared to the entire image.
 The cell size can be set to small, medium or large.
 We recommend using the smallest grid size available to ensure the highest level of precision.